-This business case did not receive government funding in the 2024-27 National Land Transport Programme.
+This business case did not receive government funding in the 2024-27 NLTP.

-Despite this, we are seeking to implement what frequency improvements we can, along with optimisations and route changes (still to be developed).
+Despite this, we are seeking to implement what frequency improvements we can, along with optimisations and route changes (still be developed).

-The following maps show the current, next 10year and 10-30-year maps outlining the expected development of the Dunedin Orbus network.
+Table 7: Current, 10 year and 30-year maps outlining the expected development of the Dunedin Orbus network.

-Current map

-(July 2025)
+Current map (July 2025)

-- Coordinated spine along Princes Street through the Dunedin Bus Hub. - Frequent service in six directions from the centre. - Extra peak service on strongest connector services. - Local on-demand service in Mosgiel.
+- Coordinated spine along Princes Street through the Dunedin Bus Hub - Frequent service in six directions from the centre - Extra peak service on strongest connector services